This article originally ran in May, 2015

 Walk inside Laurence Packer’s bee lab at York University and, in his southeast London accent, he will quickly ask you to name a country.
 Any country.
 With more than 300,000 bee specimens from more than 100 nations, odds are, the melittologist (someone who studies wild bees) will be able to show off a bee native to that land.
 Bees pinned underneath glass fill the room, and the number of species seem to be limitless.
 Like Pokémon, new ones keep turning up all the time.
 In the far corner of the lab, however, his pupil and Ph.D. candidate Scott MacIvor is less focused on the universe of bees and more curious about those closer to home, in Toronto—in particular, those living in “bee hotels.”

 With bee populations declining to worrying levels, there has been a call for citizens to play their part by building bee hotels, man-made contraptions that act as a resting place for solitary pollinator bees, who may not produce honey, but still play a vital role in the growth of fruits and vegetables, plants and flowers.
 Many people have set up these artificial nesting sites in their gardens and backyards.
-Fairmont Hotels & Resorts recently announced it will erect 16 more bee hotels across Canada, adding to the five set up last year, which included one atop the Royal York in downtown Toronto.
+Fairmont Hotels & Resorts announced [in 2015] it will erect 16 more bee hotels across Canada, adding to the five set up the previous year, which included one atop the Royal York in downtown Toronto.
 So are the bees multiplying as hoped?